adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 The links / buttons to social networks and platforms (Facebook and Twitter) used within Adblock Plus for the purpose to enable you to share the amount of elements you have blocked with Adblock Plus generally only establish contact between social networks or platforms and you when you click on the links / buttons.
 This function corresponds to the way a regular online link works.
 If you click on a corresponding link / button, this opens a new page via the servers of the respective social network or platform.
 Through this, the operator of the social network is informed that our website has been accessed via your IP address.
 At the same time, the social network can place cookies on your terminal device or read cookies unless you have prohibited the use of cookies in your browser.
 For further information on any processing of your personal data by the operators of the social networks or platforms, please refer to the privacy policies of Facebook ([https://www.facebook.com/privacy/explanation](https://www.facebook.com/privacy/explanation)) and Twitter ([https://twitter.com/privacy](https://twitter.com/privacy)).

+### Application Data {: #application-data}

+If you are applying online for a job on our website, we ask for specific information in order to evaluate your application properly.
+For this, we need at least your name, email address and a resume.
+On a voluntary basis you may further add a telephone number, a cover letter, additional documents, such as, but not limited to certificates, a website and additional information about you.

+We collect and process those data for the sole purpose of managing our recruitment related activities as well as for organizational planning purposes.
+Consequently, we may use your personal data in relation to the evaluation and selection of applicants including for example setting up and conducting interviews and tests, evaluating and assessing the results thereto and as is otherwise needed in the recruitment processes including the final recruitment.

 ### California Privacy Notice {: #privacy-notice-california-residents }

 This section only applies to California residents.
 It explains how we collect and use Personal Information as well as the rights available to California residents under the [California Consumer Protection Act](http://leginfo.legislature.ca.gov/faces/codes_displayText.xhtml?lawCode=CIV&division=3.&title=1.81.5.&part=4.&chapter=&article=) (“CCPA”).
 The words in this section have the same meaning given to them in the CCPA.
 Please note that the words as described under the CCPA may be broader than their common meaning.